 “Even if you don’t see coyotes in your neighborhood, they are still present,” Thompson said.
 “Please do not let your dog out unattended; stay with your dog and keep it on a controlled leash.
 By following these tips and suggestions, we can peacefully coexist.”

-“Coyotes learn and adapt quickly to changes in their environment,” said Stephanie Touzalin, a naturalist at District’s Willowbrook Wildlife Center
+“Coyotes learn and adapt quickly to changes in their environment,” said Stephanie Touzalin, education specialist at Willowbrook Wildlife Center

 in Glen Ellyn.
 “They’ve found urban areas offer adequate shelter and more food than rural farmlands ever did.
 So they’re very common in our area.”